Finding your niche

 But you know what?
 We’re okay with that.

-The reason is, those who do have an interest in rock music have seen the album charts, the stadium, and the mixing console where you score points, and have said “whoa, that looks cool!
+The reason is, those who do have an interest in rock music have seen the album charts, the musicians cards, and the mixing console where you score points, and have said “whoa, that looks cool!
 I want to play that game.”

 But it’s not enough for our game to just look good.
 We have to then deliver on that experience of feeling like they are in a rock band that they now expecting to get from our game.

 What niche have you found for your game?
-How is it different than others on the market?
+How is it different from others on the market?

 Whatever your niche, it’s important to understand the vision for your game and stick to this as closely as possible.
 My FREE 10 Minute Board Game Design Blueprint will help you with just that!